viktorijaskrinda/RTU_Programming_Languages_C_Lab_Fall_2025/Week_3_instructions.md

 4. Open the newly forked repository in GitHub and click:
 **Code → Codespaces → Create Codespace on main**
 5. You will now have a fresh Codespace with all files, including Lab 3.
+   **NOTE**: Option A is much preferred.
+At some point in your future jobs you will not be allowed to just fork anytime you need a fresh copy - that is highly unprofessional.

 ## Task 1 – Array Algorithms (`lab3_task1.c`)